Ship review: Sylvia Earle

 World of Cruising was in cabin 627, a Balcony stateroom category C. The bathroom’s large mirror, generous-sized shower and shelves for toiletries made it feel spacious.

-Food & drink 3.5/10
+Food & drink: 3.5/10

-The buffet breakfast in Gentoo was varied and excellent quality.
+The buffet breakfast in Gentoo was varied and of excellent quality.
 We could choose from muesli with fruit, nuts and yoghurt; cheese and charcuterie; eggs prepared to our liking; a cooked breakfast; porridge, toast and pastries.

 Lunch was also a buffet with a wide choice in Gentoo, while dinner was served a la carte in Gentoo or Rockhopper if you reserved it on the day.